 Robot vacuums also come with a slew of features and accessories that do require some upkeep.
 If you don't like the idea of fixing accessories or spending too much hands-on time with your vacuum, you'll probably want a cheaper model that doesn't come with all the extras you'll find in higher-end versions.

 Do You Have Pets?

 One of the nicer features in a robot vacuum is its ability to pick up pet hair.
-While you'll need to make sure the option you pick can pick up pet hair, many models, like the midrange Roomba 650, can pick it up with ease.
+While you'll need to make sure the option you pick can pick up pet hair, many models, like the midrange Samsung PowerBot R7070, can pick it up with ease—it was among the top scorers on our pet hair tests.
 In addition, if you suffer from allergies, many of the better robot vacuums today come with a HEPA filter to limit the amount of allergens getting into the air.

 However, be aware that pet hair can sometimes cause some clogging troubles with robot vacuums and HEPA filters will lose their efficacy as time goes on.
 So keep a close eye on both after your vacuum's been roaming around your place for awhile.

 One of the most convenient features of a robot vacuum is the ability to program it to clean on a specific schedule; that way, you don't have to manually start it.
 Scheduling enables you to run the vacuum when you're not at home, so you don't have to be distracted by it running around your floor.

 Another nice-to-have feature is a remote control, which lets you manually direct the robot to a particular spot on the floor it may have missed; it's also a great way to terrorize your pets by having the robot vacuum chase after them.